-- Common to both: - Specify the account: --account=project_46YXXXXXX or -A project_46YXXXXXX Job will not run without! - Specify the partition: --partition=<partition> or -p <partition> - Maximum wall time for the job: --time=<timespec> or -t <timespec> minutes, minutes:seconds, hours:minutes.seconds and more - Name of the job: --job-name=<name> or -J <name> - More readable output of squeue - Can be used to name output files also - Specifying a reservation: --reservation=<names>: Use resources from the given reservation(s) - For trainings or the "hero runs" - Mail options exist but currently do not work on LUMI
+- For some resources a different strategy should be used for "allocatable by node" and "allocatable by resource" partitions and this will be discussed later. - Common to both: - Specify the account: --account=project_46YXXXXXX or -A project_46YXXXXXX Job will not run without! - Specify the partition: --partition=<partition> or -p <partition> - Maximum wall time for the job: --time=<timespec> or -t <timespec> timespec>: minutes, minutes:seconds, hours:minutes.seconds and more - Name of the job: --job-name=<name> or -J <name> - More readable output of squeue - Can be used to name output files also - Specifying a reservation: --reservation=<names>: Use resources from the given reservation(s) - For trainings or the "hero runs" - Mail options exist but do not work on LUMI with no plans to make them available